FaultyRAM/rfcs/text/0000-crate-item-stability.md

 The stability of an item is determined by following the steps below:

-1. If the item is marked with one or more stability attributes, sort the stability attributes from earliest version to latest version.
-If the latest stability attribute is a `#[stable]` attribute, the item is stable.
-If the latest stability attribute is any other stability attribute, the item is unstable.
-If the item is not marked with any stability attributes, proceed to the next step.
+1. Sort the item's stability attributes from earliest version to latest version.
+2. If the latest stability attribute is a `#[stable]` attribute, the item is stable.
-2. If the item belongs to a stable crate, it is stable.
-Otherwise, the item is unstable.
+3. If the latest stability attribute is any other stability attribute, the item is unstable.
+4. Otherwise, the item is unspecified.

 In the event that an unstable item is used, the compiler shall obey the following rules: